 Daily Devotional: Psalms 117:1-2

-1 Praise the LORD, all you nations; extol him, all you peoples.
-2 For great is his love toward us, and the faithfulness of the LORD endures forever.
-Praise the LORD.
+1 Praise the Lord, all you nations; extol him, all you peoples.
+2 For great is his love toward us, and the faithfulness of the Lord endures forever.

 16 For God so loved the world that he gave his one and only Son, that whoever believes in him shall not perish but have eternal life.
 17 For God did not send his Son into the world to condemn the world but to save the world through him.
 18 Whoever believes in him is not condemned, but whoever does not believe stands condemned already because he has not believed in the name of God’s one and only Son.